eQTBtjBEaDBt6wV/Geometry-of-Measured-Internet-Latencies-/README.md

 # Geometry-of-Measured-Internet-Latencies-
-This repository aims at adding dynamical the different figure of the paper : On the Geometry of Measured Internet Latencies: A Curvature-based Analysis and its Applications
+This repository aims at providing dynamical views of the different figure of the paper : On the Geometry of Measured Internet Latencies: A Curvature-based Analysis and its Applications

 # Animated Manifolds
 These gifs show the manifolds for **AWS**, **Azure**, **Google**, and **public** infrastructures at thresholds of **30**, **60**, **90** and **120**.